 What has been updated with the Districts’ development review process?

-The Districts now review development applications with a tiered review system that allows for simple applications to be reviewed quickly and more complex reviews to be conducted more consistently.
+As of May, 2018, the Districts began reviewing development applications with a new tiered review system.
+The new review system helps the Districts to review simple applications more quickly and provide a transparent and consistent process for complex reviews.
 Complex reviews are now subject to a service charge.

 Why was the service charge established?

 The Districts are reviewing more applications than ever before.
 Due to new regulations, these reviews are more extensive and require more time.
 The service charge allows the Districts to be more responsive to development review requests by ensuring adequate staffing is available to the Districts’ core services and application reviews.
 The service charge also allows the Districts to work with consultants, when needed.